Alpinia galanga: Traditional medicine

 Ayurveda considers A. galanga (Sanskrit:-rasna) as a Vata Shamana drug.
 Known as பேரரத்தை (perarathai) in Tamil, this form of ginger is used with licorice root, called in Tamil athi-mathuram (Glycyrrhiza glabra) as folk medicine for colds and sore throats.

-Potential pharmacology

-The rhizome has been shown to have weak antimalarial activity in mice.

-An ethanol extract of the rhizome has been shown to increase sperm count in rats.

 Chemical constituents

 Alpinia galanga rhizome contains the flavonol galangin.
 The rhizome contains an oil known as galangol, which upon fractional distillation produces cineol (which has medicinal properties), pinene, and eugenol, among others.